jellyfin/jellyfin.org/docs/general/clients/css-customization.md

 - Red: `#d00000`
 - Transparent Black: `#00000058`

-Go [here](https://htmlcolorcodes.com/color-picker) for a hex color chart to get a code for any given color.
+Use the [HTML Color Picker](https://htmlcolorcodes.com/color-picker) to find the hex code for any given color.

 If you are looking for a more standard and less specific color, typing the literal name of colors suits that purpose well.
 For example, to get the color "yellow" you can simply write "yellow", this will use a preset yellow color.